resonant-frequency-studio/resilient-leadership-crm/README.md

 - Charts update automatically as you add or modify contacts
 - Hover over chart elements for detailed information

+### Gmail Sync
+- Navigate to "Sync Status" to view sync progress and history
+- Click "Sync Now" to manually trigger a sync
+- Gmail sync automatically runs in the background on a schedule
+- First sync may take longer depending on your email volume

+### Managing Action Items
+- Action items are automatically extracted from email conversations using AI
+- View all action items on the "Action Items" page
+- Filter and manage tasks across all contacts

 ## CSV Import Format

 ### Required Columns